Mondly Review: Offers Innovative Technology But Won’t Get You All the Way to Fluency

 Some of the languages could do with further development.
 For example, the alphabet switching wasn’t perfect when I was learning Arabic, and it caused some of the options to jump around in translation exercises.

-How Does Mondly Compare to the Competition?
+How Does Mondly Compare to Other Apps?

 Overall, Mondly shares a lot of features with many other popular language learning apps.
 This video covers what a polyglot thinks of some of the most popular language learning apps.
 You will see that most programs have very similar characteristics and setup to Mondly.